prysmaticlabs/prysm/sharding/README.md

 1.  _**Subscribe to incoming block headers:**_ the client will begin by issuing a subscription over JSON-RPC for block headers from the running geth node.

-2.  _**Check shards for eligible collator:**_ On incoming headers, the client will interact with the SMC to check if the current collator is an eligible collator for upcoming periods (only a few minutes notice)
+2.  _**Check shards for eligible collator within LOOKEAD_PERIOD:**_ on incoming headers, the client will interact with the SMC to check if the current collator is an eligible collator for an upcoming period (only a few minutes notice)

-3.  _**If the collator is selected, fetch proposals from proposal nodes and add collation headers to SMC:**_ Once a collator is selected, he/she only has a small timeframe to add collation headers through the SMC, so he/she looks for proposals from proposer nodes and accepts those that offer the highest payouts.
-The collator then countersigns the collation header, receives the full collation with its body after signing, and adds it to the SMC through PoS consensus.
+3.  _**If the collator is selected, fetch proposals from proposal nodes and add collation headers to SMC:**_ once a collator is selected, he/she only has a small timeframe to add collation headers through the SMC, so he/she looks for proposals from proposer nodes and accepts those that offer the highest payouts.
+The collator then broadcasts a commitment that includes a cryptographic guarantee of the specific proposals such collator would accept if proposer publishes a corresponding collation body.
+Then, the top proposer that acts accordingly gets his/her proposal accepted, and the collator appends it to the SMC through a simplified PoS consensus.

-4.  _**Supernode reconciles and adds to main chain:**_ Supernodes that are responsible for reconciling global state across shards into the canonical chain.
-They are tasked with observing the state across the whole galaxy of shards and adding blocks to the canonical PoW main chain.
-Proposers get rewarded to their coinbase address for inclusion of a block (also known as a collation subsidy).

-5.  _**If user withdraws, remove from collator set:**_ A user can choose to stop being a collator and then his/her ETH is withdrawn from the collator set.
+5.  _**If user withdraws, remove from collator set:**_ a user can choose to stop being a collator and then his/her ETH is withdrawn from the collator set after a certain lockup period is met.

-6.  _**Otherwise, collating client keeps subscribing to block headers:**_ If the user chooses to keep going, It will be the proposer client’s responsibility to listen to any new broadcasted transactions to the node and interact with collators that have staked their ETH into the SMC through an open bidding system for collation proposals.
-Proposer clients are the ones responsible for **state execution** of transactions in the tx pool.
+6.  _**Otherwise, collating client keeps subscribing to block headers:**_ If the user chooses to keep going, it will be the proposer client’s responsibility to listen to any new pending transactions and interact with collators that have staked their ETH into the SMC through an open bidding system for collation proposals.

 <!--[Transaction Generator]generate test txs->[Shard TXPool],[Geth Node]-deploys>[Sharding Manager Contract{bg:wheat}], [Shard TXPool]<fetch pending txs-.->[Proposer Client], [Proposer Client]-propose collation>[Collator Client],[Collator Client]add collation header->[Sharding Manager Contract{bg:wheat}]-->
 ![system functioning](https://yuml.me/4a7c8c5b.png)

 ## The Collator Manager Contract

-Our solidity implementation of the Collator Manager Contract follows the reference spec outlined by Vitalik [here](https://github.com/ethereum/sharding/blob/develop/docs/doc.md).
+Our solidity implementation of the Collator Manager Contract follows the reference spec outlined in ETHResearch's Updated Phase 1 Spec [here](https://ethresear.ch/t/sharding-phase-1-spec/1407).

 ### Necessary functionality